ash-iitbhu/ContextIQ/README.md

 # ContextIQ

-A production-grade Retrieval-Augmented Generation (RAG) chatbot using FastAPI, LangChain, LangGraph and MilvusDB backend and Vue frontend.
+A Retrieval-Augmented Generation (RAG) chatbot using FastAPI, LangChain, LangGraph and MilvusDB backend and Vue frontend.
 Supports YouTube transcript and PDF ingestion for question answering.

 ## Features
 - Upload a PDF or provide a YouTube URL